 Tom Smith is a co-founder, and the Chief Technical Officer of Thermofluidics.
 He is the inventor of numerous energy and water related technologies, including Thermofluidics’ NIFTE and Hydraulic Ram.
 He has a proven track record in all aspects of start-up development including equity and grant fundraising, contract negotiation, patent drafting and a range of technical skills from mathematical and numerical modelling , through 3D CAD design to prototype fabrication and testing.
 Tom has a Ph.D. in Engineering from the University of Cambridge, a first class degree in Physics from Imperial College, London and has won numerous prizes for his work including the Royal Institution Science Graduate of the Year Award, 2004, and the Sunday Times One Minute Pitch, for £100,000, in 2005.

-Ben joined Thermofluidics in August 2015 as Operations Director to support the business as it expands.
-Ben has a background in delivering civil engineering projects in the UK and overseas with 16 years experience in construction, consultancy and humanitarian work.
-As well as working on traditional civil infrastructure projects including water treatment plants and the Millennium Stadium, he has worked on complex nuclear decommissioning sites through to small community based programmes and has also led research and development projects.
+Ben joined Thermofluidics in August 2015 as Head of Operations to support the business as it expands.
+Ben has a background in delivering civil engineering projects in the UK and overseas with experience in construction, consultancy and humanitarian work.
 Ben’s experience and skills have allowed him to deliver in coordination roles with multi-disciplinary teams and makes him well suited to help take Thermofluidics into a period of growth with partners conducting field trials in key sites around the globe.
 Ben recently completed the Masters of Integrated Water Management at the University of Queensland in Australia where he received the Dean’s Commendation for Academic Excellence.

 Bart joined the Thermofluidics team as a Field Engineer in January 2013, having already sub-contracted to Thermofluidics for two years.
 He has several years of experience in numerous structural and mechanical engineering projects.
 He has his own self-built workshop and runs Thermofluidics’ U.K. field test site on his farm near Tiverton in Mid Devon where his activities include extensive building, modification and commissioning of proptotypes, as well as running tests and data gathering.
 Bart has a master’s degree in Mechanical Engineering from the University of Exeter.

-Terry joined the Thermofluidics team in June 2013 to take on the electrical and software engineering associated with the internet-based telemetry and control of our large volume “valved” pumping engine.
+Terry joined the Thermofluidics team in June 2013 to support project work associated with electrical and software engineering.
 Terry has over four decades of experience in low level software engineering and control electronics gained in the Steel Industry and at the Medical Research Council Laboratory of Molecular Biology in Cambridge.
 Terry has a degree in Mechanical Engineering and a PhD. from the University of Sheffield.

 Cai Williams joined the Thermofluidics team as a Field Engineer in April 2015.
 Before joining Thermofluidics he worked for 4 years in Malawi and Tanzania.
 He has specialised his engineering career on designing, manufacturing and selling low cost water supplies to small holder farmers and low income households.
-He has worked on a variety of low cost manual drilling techniques and hand pumps, in particular on an efficient hand operated water pump known as the rope pump that is easily manufactured using standard tools and parts.
-Whilst in Malawi, he also worked on a 2,000 ha farm and cotton ginnery in a variety of roles including managing the irrigation, factory and the adoption of improved soil and water management methods, known as conservation farming, both on the farm and with the associated farmers clubs.
-Prior to this, he gained a first class Masters degree in mechanical engineering from the University of Bristol where he was awarded the Institute of Mechanical Engineering and Hele Shaw Prize for best student project for his work on the ‘solar rope pump’ which is a low cost photovoltaic (PV) powered borehole pump.
+He has worked on a variety of low cost manual drilling techniques and hand pumps.
+Whilst in Malawi, he also worked on a 2,000 ha farm and cotton ginnery in a variety of roles including managing the farm irrigation, factory and the adoption of improved soil and water management methods, known as conservation farming, both on the farm and with the associated farmers clubs.
+Prior to this, he gained a first class Masters degree in mechanical engineering from the University of Bristol where he worked extensively on the ‘solar rope pump’ which is a low cost photovoltaic (PV) powered borehole pump.